Meet The Writers

 Mike DeGagne has been writing about music for over 15 years.
 Hailing from Sudbury, Ontario, Canada, Mike has a B.A. in English from Laurentian University.
 He started reviewing music for a couple of local newspapers, and then graduated to the All Music Guide as a contributing writer specializing in album and song reviews from a multiple of genres.
 Although his forte is rock and pop, he has covered such areas as jazz, blues, country, avant garde, new age, progressive rock, and alternative.
 With over 1000 reviews written for the All Music Guide, both in the printed editions of the encyclopaedia and on their website, Mike has a true passion to write and to express his love of music in his writing.
 He has a fondness for British Blues and Classic Rock, with The Rolling Stones, early Fleetwood Mac, The Who, and The Beatles included as some of his most cherished artists.
 In his spare time, Mike teaches English to adult learners in Sudbury and also contributes reviews to the American Noise website.

-Reed Burnam is a musician, freelance writer, and amateur photographer/filmmaker from Austin, Texas.
-Cutting his musical teeth on a steady diet of punk, folk, lo-fi, noise, metal, and psych, he has spent the past twenty years playing multiple instruments in a small army of bands, as well as self-recording and releasing numerous solo albums on his own record label.
-His interests have led him to collaborate on varied musical projects stretching from improvisational noise to parody rock; in his free time he manages to write, attend shows, and work when he can stand it.
-He is currently residing in Los Angeles.
+Reed Burnam is a musician and freelance writer hailing from the Republic of Texas, though he has also called Los Angeles and Jaipur, India home for a spell.
+Cutting his musical teeth in the early 90′s on a steady diet of punk, folk, lo-fi, noise, metal, and psych, Reed has spent the past twenty years playing multiple instruments in a small army of bands, as well as self-recording and releasing numerous solo albums on his own record label.
+His interests have led him to collaborate on varied musical projects stretching from improvisational noise to afro-funk to parody rock; in his free time he manages to write, attend shows, and work when he can stand it.
+He currently calls Austin home, until the condos finally take over.